Originally published: 01.OCT.2021

 If left untreated, gonorrhea or chlamydia can lead to serious health problems such as pelvic inflammatory disease (PID).
 PID often has no symptoms, but some women do experience abdominal or pelvic pain.
 If left untreated PID can cause permanent damage to your reproductive system leading to an inability to get pregnant, and potentially ectopic pregnancy (pregnancy outside the uterus).

-As many STDs do not have symptoms, early detection and treatment is vital to avoid long term consequences.
+As many STDs do not have symptoms, early detection and treatment are vital to avoid long-term consequences.
 If you test positive, you will be able to start treatment immediately and avoid passing an infection to a partner or risking other health side effects.

 Bacterial Vaginosis